-Everyone matters, and every idea is worth considering, right?
-Believers in giving everyone a fair chance to be heard will gravitate towards a more Democratic Leadership Style.
+Everyone matters and every idea is worth considering, right?
+Believers in giving everyone a fair chance to be heard will gravitate toward a more Democratic Leadership Style.

 This is an excellent Sales Leadership Style because it’s inclusive, which ultimately brings more opinions to the table.
 The result?
 With an ability to resolve issues quickly, your employees are more invested, building strong team relationships.
 However, you should carefully consider how the rejection of opinions could lead to resentment.

 Sales Leaders who adopt the Democratic Leadership Style will still make the final decision, but not without everyone else having his say.
 This encourages honesty to be a fundamental aspect of your team – Honesty is the best policy, right?